monfera/farris/README.md

 ## What is the benefits of using Bublé instead of Babel?

-There are too many to mention them all, but a few benefits are:
+There are too many to mention them all, but here is a few of them:

 - There are no plugins or presets – less extensibility, but also zero configuration
 - no need for Babel helpers